JordanRL/operator-overloading-rfc/README.md

 ## Proposed Voting Choices

 Add limited user-defined operator overloads as described: yes/no. A 2/3 vote is required to pass.

+Implement as static methods or dynamic methods.
+A simply majority is required for this vote.

 ## Vote